 We employ octrees as the core data-structure for our algorithm (de Berg et al., 2008).
-A cubic volume, with sides of length l, centered on a point, p, can be subdivided in to eight cubes with sides of length l/2, that share p as a vertex.
+A cubic volume, with sides of length l, centered on a point p, can be subdivided in to eight cubes with sides of length l/2, that share p as a vertex.
 Each of these eight cubes can be further subdivided in to eight more cubes each with side of length l/4, and so on.
-This decomposition of 3D space lends it itself toward a tree like representation called an octree.
-Thus, octrees are tree structures whose nodes correspond to 3D cubes embedded in a hierarchically subdivided overall 3D space and each deepening level of the tree describes an increasingly smaller volume of space.
-Each node has eight children generated by subdividing each side of the cube by the middle in the x, y and z dimensions.
-All the 3D objects are stored in the leaf nodes.
-Octrees have various stopping criteria to prevent the tree from splitting, including thresholding based on the number of objects in a node, i.e. the octree splits only the nodes containing more than a certain number of objects.
-For our problem, objects are represented as points in 3D space and the stopping criterion is the minimum cube length ls.
+This decomposition of 3D space lends itself to a tree-like representation called an octree.
+Thus, octrees are tree structures whose nodes correspond to 3D cubes embedded in a hierarchically subdivided overall 3D space and each deeper level of the tree describes a successively smaller volume of space.
+Each node has eight “children” nodes obtained by subdividing each side of the cube by the middle in the x, y and z dimensions.
+All the 3D objects, in our case, points in 3D, are stored in the leaf nodes.
+Octrees have various stopping criteria to prevent the tree from splitting into forever smaller cubes, including thresholding based on the number of 3D objects in a node, i.e. the octree splits only if the nodes contain more than a certain number of 3D objects.
+For our problem, these 3D objects are simply points in the 3D space and the stopping criterion is the minimum cube length ls.
 That is, the octree splits a node only if its corresponding cube has sides of length at least 2ls.
 Moreover, all empty nodes, i.e. nodes whose corresponding cubes contain no points, are discarded.

-To search for desirable configurations, the algorithm first samples points from each manifold (corresponding to a take-off point) and then builds an octree for each manifold based on these sample points with the stopping criterion of the minimum cube length, ls.
-Then the algorithm compares two octrees at a time by searching adaptively in the cubic regions that pass the necessary condition (see below).
-We call a pair of cubes that pass the necessary condition a “possible pair”.
-The algorithm finds all the possible cube pairs at each level until it ends up with the set of all possible pairs of leaf cubes.
-Then the sufficient condition (see below) is tested on all these pairs of leaf cubes to determine whether to accept or reject all the pairs of points inside them.
-At the end all the pairwise desirable cubes are combined through a matrix product.
+To find desirable configurations, the algorithm starts by building octrees upon sampled points from each manifold (corresponding to all possible positions of a functional group, or binding node) using the stopping criterion of the minimum cube length ls.
+Then the algorithm compares every two octrees at a time by testing the necessary and sufficient conditions on their corresponding nodes and searching adaptively only down the pairs of nodes that pass the necessary condition (see below).
+We call a pair of nodes (and the corresponding cubes) that pass the necessary condition a “possible pair”.
+The algorithm finds all the possible cube pairs at each tree level until it ends up with the set of all possible pairs of leaf cubes.
+Then it tests the sufficient condition on the possible pairs of leaf cubes to determine whether to accept or reject all the pairs of points inside them.
+At the end, all the pairwise desirable cubes are combined through a matrix product to identify desirable n-tuples, or “desirable configurations”.

 Establishing Necessary and Sufficient Conditions for matching

-Our overall strategy is to enumerate all possible residue positions (when there is a choice on the particular scaffold) and amino acid assignments to these residues and then to use the adaptive geometric algorithm to determine whether the resulting rotamers at those positions have the proper geometry.
-Thus, the adaptive geometric algorithm is the “inner loop” of the computation.
+Our overall strategy is to enumerate all possible residue positions (when there is a choice on the particular scaffold) and amino acid assignments to these residues and then to use the adaptive geometric algorithm to determine whether the resulting functional groups, or binding nodes, at those positions have the proper geometry.
+Thus, the adaptive geometric algorithm is the “inner loop” of the computation with the “outer loop” being all possible residue positions and amino acid assignments.
 For this inner loop to be efficient, it must swiftly filter away impossible geometries (Theorem 1 below) and identify promising ones (Theorem 2 below).